SysKitTeam/docs-point/requirements/permission-requirements-change-log.md

 SysKit Point is constantly evolving and adding new features.
 Sometimes, we require additional consent from a Global administrator in your organization for these new features to work.
 This might be needed after you upgraded to the latest version of SysKit Point.

-## How to tell if Global Admin re-consent is needed after the upgrade?
+## How To Tell if Global Admin Re-Consent Is Needed After the Upgrade?
 If the latest SysKit Point version has some new permissions requirements to which your Global Administrator has not consented before, you will get a notification at the bottom of the Welcome Home screen after your first sign in to the new version:

 **Global Admin Reconsent Needed** - Grant permissions to SysKit Point to use the latest feature.